In search of funding for a historic preservation? Begin here to verify eligibility:

-The Foundation assists the development of historic sites for non-profit organizations in small towns and cities in the eight states of the Midwest (WI, MN, IA, MO, IL, IN, OH, MI).
+The Jeffris Family Foundation assists the development of historic sites for non-profit organizations in small towns and cities in the eight states of the Midwest: Wisconsin, Minnesota, Iowa, Missouri, Illinois, Indiana, Ohio, and Michigan.

 We do not fund advocacy, adaptive use, feasibility studies, or other preliminary studies seeking to define a preservation strategy for a property.
 Only projects where site control is assured and a commitment has been made to a viable preservation strategy will be considered.

 - 07 AugRead more